kamshory/MusicProductionManager/README.md

 ## Artist Management

 The Music Production Manager manages the artists involved in the creation of each song.
 The artist can have roles as vocalist, composer or arranger.
 Songs can be sorted by artist from the above roles.

+## Song Attachment

+Producers can attach multiple documents or files to each song.

 ## Lyric Editor